According to a Government of Ontario report, there are approximately 100,000 PSWs in Ontario.

 - Type and amount of experience

-Therefore, PSW job description can be personalized and customized according to the type of support someone needs.
+Therefore, the PSW job description can be personalized and customized according to the type of support someone needs.

 The PSW job description will always vary but in general, some of the common duties are: